MithrilJS/mithril.js/docs/render.md

 The `m.render(element, vnodes)` method takes a virtual DOM tree (typically generated via the [`m()` hyperscript function](hyperscript.md)), generates a DOM tree and mounts it on `element`.
 If `element` already has a DOM tree mounted via a previous `m.render()` call, `vnodes` is diffed against the previous `vnodes` tree and the existing DOM tree is modified only where needed to reflect the changes.
 Unchanged DOM nodes are not touched at all.

 If you pass the optional `redraw` argument, that is invoked each time an event handler anywhere in the subtree is called.
-This is used by [`m.mount`](mount.md) and [`m.redraw`](redraw.md) to implement the autoredraw mechanism, but is also exposed for convenience and third-party integration in advanced use cases.
+This is used by [`m.mount`](mount.md) and [`m.redraw`](redraw.md) to implement the [autoredraw](autoredraw.md) functionality, but it's also exposed for more advanced use cases like integration with some third-party frameworks.

 `m.render` is synchronous.